denten-books/plain-text/4-screen.md

 being."
 By contrast, the digital humanities imagine a "steady yet dynamic state where there is movement and change, but no center, no beginning and end, just all middle."
-The digital vision is meant to deliver us from linearity and from time itself, Fish argues [@fish_digital_2012].
-For Fish, the digital fails because it does not offer *enough* difference:
+The digital vision is meant to deliver us from linearity and from time itself [@fish_digital_2012].
+Indeed, Fish argues, the digital fails because it does not offer *enough* of a difference:

 > Delivered from linearity, from time-bound, sharply delineated meanings, from
 > mortality, from death, everyone, no longer a one, will revel in and